prakharmrsl/easypcceo.github.io/pages/game-hosts/terraria/terraria.md

 If you’re somewhat tech-savvy, you may prefer to set-up and host your own server.
 This is a great option if you have a computer to spare and want to game with your friends.

-Overall though, the most versatile choice is to rent a server.
+Overall though, the most versatile choice is to RENT A SERVER.
 Hosting providers have options for small servers with friends all the way up to massive online worlds.

 The numerous features also allow you a ton of flexibility.
 Adding mod support, world back-ups, game updates, and DDoS protection gives you a safe and secure server that requires no maintenance or managing.